evilsocket/nerve/docs/index.md

 For a list of all the subcommands and their options, feel free to explore `nerve -h`.

+> [!TIP]
+> Nerve primarily loads agents from `$HOME/.nerve/`, ensuring that any agent in this folder is accessible regardless of your current working directory.
+If the agent is not found there, Nerve will then search in the current working directory as a fallback.

 ### Generators

-The default model is OpenAI `gpt-4o-mini`, in order to use a different model you can either set the `NERVE_GENERATOR` environment variable, or pass it as [a generator string](#llm-support) via the `-g/--generator` command line argument (using any of the [LiteLLM supported providers](https://docs.litellm.ai/docs/providers)):
+The default model is OpenAI `gpt-4o-mini`, in order to use a different model you can either set the `NERVE_GENERATOR` environment variable, or pass it as [a generator string](#llm-support) via the `-g/--generator` command line argument ():

 ```sh
 export NERVE_GENERATOR=openai/gpt-4o